rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-09-05-5babb59383faaf3b-revision-of-record-date-ex-date-settlement-number-for-corporate-action-of-equity.md

 - RMDRIP
 - HISAR
 tags:
+- bonus
 - corporate-action
+- dividend
 - record-date
-- ex-date
+- rights-issue
 - settlement-holiday
-- dividend
-- bonus
-- rights-issue
-- stock-split
+- split
 title: Revision of Record Date - Ex-date, Settlement Number for Corporate Action of Equity Listed Companies due to change in Settlement Holiday from 05.09.2025 to 08.09.2025
 ---